A Practical Approach to Interval Refinement for math.h/cmath Functions

-Program analysis usually starts with the generation of an intermediate code representation in a form called \emph{three-address code} (TAC).
-In this form, complex expressions and assignments are decomposed into sequences of assignment instructions where at most one operator is applied.
-Taking into account the implicit conversions, the above expression is transformed into
+Program analysis starts by translating the code into \emph{static single assignment form} (SSA)~\cite{AhoLSU07}.
+In this intermediate code representation, complex expressions are decomposed into sequences of assignment instructions where at most one operator is applied, and new variable names are introduced so that each variable is assigned to only once.
+Thus, assignments can be considered as if they were equality constraints.
+The above expression is transformed into

-A further transformation consists in ensuring that each variable is assigned to only once by labeling each assigned variable with a fresh name.
-In the resulting form, called \emph{static single assignment form} (SSA), assignments can be considered as if they were equality constraints.
-This step can be avoided in our present example and we can directly regard the lines with assignments as a system of constraints over floating-point numbers.
+Then, we can directly regard the assignments as a system of constraints over floating-point numbers.
+When \verb|if| statements are involved, the execution flow is split in two different paths, each of which results in a different constraint system.
+Loops are dealt with by unrolling them, and function calls by inlining.
+For more details, we refer the reader to~\cite{BotellaGM06}.

+Once the constraint system for a path has been generated, it can be immediately solved to generate test input data that causes its execution, or to prove it is unfeasible.
+Additionally, it is possible to augment the constraint system with assertions, whose truth can be evaluated by solving the system.
+This is how we perform model checking by means of symbolic execution.
+We support any kind of assertion formulated as a Boolean combination of constraints on the ranges of program variables.
+To prove or disprove the truth of an assertion, we generate the constraint systems related to each execution path leading to it.
+Then, we augment such system with the negation of the assertion, and try to solve it.
+If no solution is found, we can conclude that the assertion is never violated.
+Otherwise, the solution to the constraint system produces a counter-example.

+For example, suppose we want to know whether a NaN can be generated by the invocation to \verb|asin| in line~7.
+Thus, we want to prove the assertion $\mathtt{z5} \geq -1 \land \mathtt{z5} \leq 1$, stating that the argument of \verb|asin| is always in its domain.
+We first generate the constraint system for the execution path leading to line~7.
+Then, we negate the assertion, obtaining two new constraint systems, one with the addition of $\mathtt{z5} < -1$, and the other one with $\mathtt{z5} > 1$.
+As we shall see in \Leveltwoname{}~\ref{two:constraint-solving-examples}, both systems are unsatisfiable, proving that a NaN can never be generated in line~7.